 Port-au-Prince

-Port-au-Prince is the capital and the most populous city in Haiti and known affectionately as PAP.
+Port-au-Prince is the capital and the most populous city in Haiti known affectionately as PAP.

 Cap-Haitien